colin-110/job_tracker/README.md

 Users can sign up, log in, and manage applications with status updates.

 ## Live Demo

+⚠️ Note: Backend is hosted on Render free tier and may take ~30–60 seconds to wake up after inactivity.
 - Frontend: https://job-tracker-alpha-three.vercel.app/login
 - Backend API: https://job-tracker-m2pb.onrender.com